harshalpanchal2000/InterviewEase-AI/README.md

 ## Acknowledgements

-Interview Ease AI was created by [Harshal Panchal].
+Interview Ease AI was created by Harshal Panchal.